-PLAN A (thesis program).
-33 semester hours required The thesis option is designed primarily for those students who plan on pursuing a Ph.D. in history upon completion of the M.A. at Valdosta State.
-HIST 7000 Seminar in Historical Research HIST Graduate Seminars HIST Graduate courses 6 hours HIST 7999 Thesis 6 hours Electives (graduates courses outside of history) 3 hours PLAN B (non-thesis program).
-30 semester hours required The non-thesis option is designed primarily for students currently employed as secondary education n teachers, those seeking an advanced degree in histo ry to teach at the community college level, or those see king a graduate degree in history for any other personal of or professional reason.
-HIST 7000 Seminar in Historical Research HIST Graduate Seminars HIST Graduate courses 6 hours Electives (graduates courses outside of history) 6 hours
+PLANA (thesis program) The thesis option is designed primarily for those students who plan on pursuing a Ph.D. in history upon completion of the M.A. at Valdosta State.
+HIST 7000 Seminar in Historical Research HIST Graduate Seminars HIST Graduate courses 6 hours HIST 7999 Thesis Electives (graduates courses outside of history) 3 hours PLAN B (non-thesis program) The non-thesis option is designed primarily for students currently employed as secondary education teachers, those seeking an advanced degree in history to teach at the community college level, or those seeking a graduate degree in history for any other personal or